MicrosoftDocs/entra-powershell-docs/docs/conceptual/troubleshooting.md

 This article explains how to determine, diagnose, and fix issues that you might encounter when using Microsoft Entra PowerShell.

 Before troubleshooting any errors, ensure that you’re running the most recent version of the Microsoft Entra PowerShell.
-To check the version of your installed module, run:
+To check the version of your installed module, run the following command.

 ```powershell
 Get-InstalledModule -Name Microsoft.Graph.Entra